pulumi/terraform-provider-google-beta/website/docs/r/container_node_pool.html.markdown

     regional or multi-zonal clusters, this is the number of nodes per zone.
 Changing this will force recreation of the resource.
-WARNING: Resizing your node pool manually may change this value in your existing cluster, which will trigger destruction and recreation on the next Terraform run (to rectify the discrepancy).
+WARNING: Resizing your node pool manually may change this value in your existing cluster, which will trigger destruction and recreation on the next provider run (to rectify the discrepancy).
 If you don't need this value, don't set it.
-If you do need it, you can [use a lifecycle block to ignore subsqeuent changes to this field](https://github.com/hashicorp/terraform-provider-google/issues/6901#issuecomment-667369691).
+If you do need it, you can use a lifecycle block to ignore subsqeuent changes to this field.

 * `management` - (Optional) Node management configuration, wherein auto-repair and auto-upgrade is configured.
 Structure is documented below.